piwol77/industrial-time-series-defect-detection/README.md

 ---

 ## Disclaimer
-This project is a recreated demonstration based on an academic thesis.
+This project is a recreated demonstration based on an academic master's thesis.
 No proprietary company data, code or confidential information is included.